 What is Disaster Recovery as a Service (DRaaS)?

-Disaster Recovery as a Service is a cloud service which allows for a reliable and secure handling of your data.
+Disaster Recovery as a Service is a cloud service that allows for reliable and secure handling of your data.
 The third-party service provider you select for a Disaster Recovery as a Service (DRaaS) solution will replicate and store your data in the cloud.

 So, if your system crashes and the data becomes unavailable, this backed-up data will become the solution for restoration.
 It brings a lot of advantages that make your life so peaceful and convenient.